bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ## Transitional Applications

 Mr. Harris then discusses the concept of "transitional applications" which are a mix of both SPA and MPA technologies.
-This terminology is reasonable and we will see if it sticks.
+This terminology is reasonable, and we will see if the term sticks in the industry.

 We often recommend using htmx for the parts of the app it makes sense to keep things simple, and then using other technologies when needed: [alpine.js](https://alpinejs.dev/), [hyperscript](https://hypersciprt.org), a small reactive framework, etc.

-So we can agree with Mr. Harris here to an extent and recommend a "transitional" approach to web development, although we would recommend leaning MPA/hypermedia when possible for the complexity savings.
+So we can agree with Mr. Harris here to an extent and recommend a "transitional" approach to web development, although we would recommend leaning MPA/hypermedia when possible, whereas it seems fairly certain Mr. Harris would lean SPA/javascript.

 ## The Elephant In The Room: Complexity